 (a) Arrange for pharmacies which provide medications for residents in the facility to agree, in a written agreement with the facility, to maintain at the pharmacy a resident profile record system for each resident in the facility for whom prescriptions are dispensed.

-(b) If the facility does not employ a licensed pharmacist, it shall arrange for, by written contract, a licensed pharmacist to provide consultation on the administering of the pharmacy services in accordance with the policies and procedures established by the pharmaceutical services committee.
-The pharmaceutical services shall be under the general supervision of a qualified pharmacist who shall:
+(b) If the facility does not employ a licensed pharmacist, it shall arrange for, by written contract, a pharmacy to provide consultation on the administering of the pharmacy services in accordance with the policies and procedures established by the pharmaceutical services committee.
+The pharmaceutical services shall be under the general supervision of a licensed pharmacist who shall:

 (i) Be responsible, with the advice of the pharmaceutical services committee, to develop, coordinate, and supervise the pharmaceutical services and provide in-service at least twice yearly.